LaughNet: synthesizing laughter utterances from waveform silhouettes and a single laughter example: Introduction

-The text in TTS can be considered the control interface of a synthesis model.
-In other words, the model learns the mapping between a symbolic input, such as word, character, or phoneme, and a feature-dense output, which can be waveform or acoustic features.
-By changing the human-comprehensible input, we can change the generated output.
-We propose a laughter synthesis model called LaughNet and conducted experiments to test the feasibility of using waveform silhouettes as the input interface for controlling the generated waveform.
-The rest of the paper is organized as follow: Section \ref{sec:laughnet} describes LaughNet and the motivation behind this research.
+The text in TTS can be seen as the control interface of a synthesis model.
+In other words, the model learns a mapping between a symbolic input, such as word, character, or phoneme, and a feature-dense output, which can be waveform or acoustic features.
+By changing the human-comprehensible input, we want to change the generated output.
+In this paper, we propose a laughter synthesis model called LaughNet and conducted experiments to test the feasibility of using waveform silhouettes as the interface for controlling.
+The rest of the paper is organized as follows: Section \ref{sec:laughnet} describes LaughNet and the motivation behind this research.
 Section \ref{sec:experiment} provides details about the experimental setup and results.
 Section \ref{sec:conclusion} concludes the paper and suggests plans for future work.